 - Why my friend invests in an insanely expensive fund and why I don’t.
 Answer: because he’d rather be sexy than rich.

-Must-read psychology books
+Must-read psychology book

 - Mental Accounting: Why Smart People Make Big Money Mistakes.
 Why people overpay on big-ticket items.

-Sign up for for my email newsletter to receive more psychological hacks, investor psychology articles and a ton of cool stuff I never, ever mention on this blog.
+Sign up for my email newsletter to receive more psychological hacks, investor psychology articles and a ton of cool stuff I never, ever mention on this blog.